 In this article, we are going to explore how brands like Dior, Chanel, and Gucci use mobile augmented reality to build immersive and unforgettable experiences for their consumers.
 We have identified 7 key applications of mobile AR for fashion brands.

 First, let’s go through a quick definition of Augmented Reality.
-“Augmented reality is the layering of digital components onto our existing reality, often done through a viewing device such as a tablet, smartphone, or AR glasses.
+“Augmented reality is the layering of digital components onto our existing reality”, often done through a viewing device such as a tablet, smartphone, or AR glasses.

 Now let’s see how this technology is playing out in the luxury industry.

-Dior created filters to enable hats’ and sunglasses’ virtual try-on while Gucci launched a feature within its iOS app to enable augmented reality try-on of its line of ACE sneakers.
+Dior created filters to enable hats’ and sunglasses’ virtual try-on while Gucci launched a feature within its iOS app to allow augmented reality try-on of its line of ACE sneakers.
 Both experiences help consumers relate to the brands and visualize these luxury products on them.
-It’s also a way for brands to get closer to younger generations of consumers more sensible towards new technologies.
+It is also a way for brands to get closer to younger consumer generations, more sensible to new technologies.

 For the opening of Burberry’s new retail shop in Tokyo, the brand launched an Augmented Reality shopping tool through Google Search technology.
-The tool enables consumers to experience Burberry’s products embedded in their environment.
+The tool enabled consumers to experience Burberry’s products embedded in their environment.
 The goal is to enhance customers’ research and shopping experience online.

 For example, Helen Papagiannis developed an augmented reality activation to show how Louis Vuitton could extend its window displays.
 Smartpixels developed similar activations for Dior, Moet Hennessy, Nike, and Kenzo.